CMSgov/design-system/CONTRIBUTING.md

 If you are interested in running this site locally, please take a look at [setting up your local development environment](/README.md#running-locally).

-Use [our guides](https://github.com/CMSgov/design-system/tree/master/guides) to find additional information like:
+Use [our guides](https://github.com/CMSgov/design-system/tree/master/guides) to find additional information like: Guiding principles, Coding guidelines, and How to write documentation.

-* Guiding principles
-* Coding guidelines
-* How to write documentation

 ## Submitting a pull request

-Here are a few guidelines to follow when submitting a pull request:

 * [Fork the design system](https://guides.github.com/activities/forking/) into your GitHub account
 * [Create a branch](https://help.github.com/en/articles/creating-and-deleting-branches-within-your-repository) from `master` that defines what you’re working on (for example, fix-autocomplete-bug).